hongkaichensbu/resiliency-specs/README.md

 We use an [implememtation](https://github.com/yrlu/quadrotor) of quadrotor modeling used in the GRASP UAV testbed [1].

-> Michael, Nathan, et al. "The GRASP multiple micro-uav testbed."
+> [1] Michael, Nathan, et al. "The GRASP multiple micro-UAV testbed."
 IEEE Robotics & Automation Magazine 17.3 (2010): 56-65.

 ### Re-produce results in the paper

-Run
+Run trace_uav.m file in uav_example/control.

 ## Flock Formation

-We use an implememtation of the Reynolds flocking model for generating trajectories.
+We use an implememtation of the Reynolds flocking model [2] for generating trajectories.

+> [2] Reynolds, Craig W. "Flocks, herds and schools: A distributed behavioral model."
+Proceedings of the 14th Annual Conference on Computer Graphics and Interactive Techniques.
+1987.
+> [3] Reynolds, Craig W. "Steering behaviors for autonomous characters."
+Game Developers Conference.
+Vol. 1999.
+1999.

 ### Re-produce results in the paper

 Run the trace1.m file.
 Then run plot_flock_snapshots.m file.

+### Run the flock simulation

+Run Boids.m file.